vuongducphuong/documentation/content/applications/websites/livechat.rst

 .. image:: livechat/pop-up.png
    :align: center
-   :alt: View of a live chat pop up window in an Odoo database.
+   :alt: View of a live chat pop up window in an Leansoft database.

 The user who originally created the live chat channel will be added as an operator by default.